pergravgaard/spring-boot-data/README.md

 ## Branch: master:

+- Gradle dependencies
+- Build a war file instead of a jar file
+    - ExampleWarApplication
 - Spring Data Rest
     - Rest Config
     - HAL: implemented out of the box
     - Projections: class and methods
     - Prevent exposure of a repository method
 - Spring HATEOAS
     - to be continued